usnistgov/OSCAL/docs/content/reference/datatypes.md

 In addition, there are contexts in OSCAL where prose usage may be further constrained.
 For example, at a higher level (outside the base schema) an OSCAL application could forbid the use of prose headers `h1-h6` in favor of nested OSCAL `part` elements with their own titles.

 The OSCAL Markdown syntax is loosely based on CommonMark.
-When in doubt about Markdown features and syntax, we look to CommonMark for guidance, largely because it is more rigorously tested than many others forms of Markdown.
+When in doubt about Markdown features and syntax, we look to CommonMark for guidance, largely because it is more rigorously tested than many other forms of Markdown.

 ### markup-line

-The following table describes the equavalent constructs in HTML and Markdown used in OSCAL within the `markup-line` data type.
+The following table describes the equivalent constructs in HTML and Markdown used in OSCAL within the `markup-line` data type.

 | Markup Type | HTML | Markdown |
 |:--- |:--- |:--- |